-The Department is raising the profile of trails and increasing staff awareness and understanding of trails as a major component of our park and recreation resources.
-The STP identified 96 specific actions to advance this effort.
+The second recommendation for the Department was to raise the profile of trails within the twelve different divisions that structure the agency's work and increase staff awareness and understanding of trails as a major component of our park and recreation resources.
+The STP identified ninety-six (96) specific action items advance this effort.
 They were organized around the following themes: